paepcke/activity_log_analysis/README.md

 - **SchoolSubparts**: for each course subject (CS, PHIL, ...), the responsible department, the School, and in the case of H&S the subschool
 - **Unpins**: unpinning courses

-The geographic distribution of Carta usage.
+Figure 2: The geographic distribution of Carta usage.

 ![Distribution of Carta Visitors](readme_figs/GeoDistrib.png)